boom2831/SMS_Spam_detector/README.md

 ## Features

-- Detects spam messages using a pre-trained machine learning model.
+- Detects spam messages using a trained machine learning model.
 - Text preprocessing with tokenization, stopword removal, and lemmatization.
 - Interactive web interface for easy SMS input and spam detection.